TickerSparkInvestor Intelligence

 ▌SPAC Merger·July 5, 2026

-Talawar Tx SPAC Merger: A Preclinical Biotech Cash-Runway Test
+Talawar Tx SPAC Merger: Biotech PIPE Meets a Cash Clock

-Talawar Tx is a preclinical biotechnology company focused on bispecific antibodies for immunology and inflammatory diseases, and it is going public through a merger with JATT II Acquisition Corp.
-The deal is expected to close in the second half of 2026, with the setup favoring investors who want exposure to a large-market biotech story but should watch redemption risk and dilution closely.
+Talawar Tx is a biotechnology company developing bispecific antibodies for immunology and inflammatory diseases, and it is going public through a merger with JATT II Acquisition Corp.
+(JATT).
+The deal is expected to close in the second half of 2026, with the combined company set to trade as TLWR.
+The bull case is a large $225 million PIPE backing a focused atopic dermatitis program; the bear case is that the lead asset is still preclinical and redemption risk could still shrink the trust cash.

 SPAC MergerSPAC MergerDe-SPAC

-Talawar Tx SPAC Merger: A Preclinical Biotech Cash-Runway Test
+Talawar Tx SPAC Merger: Biotech PIPE Meets a Cash Clock

 ▌Key Takeaway

-Talawar Tx is a preclinical biotechnology company focused on bispecific antibodies for immunology and inflammatory diseases, and it is going public through a merger with JATT II Acquisition Corp.
-The deal is expected to close in the second half of 2026, with the setup favoring investors who want exposure to a large-market biotech story but should watch redemption risk and dilution closely.
+Talawar Tx is a biotechnology company developing bispecific antibodies for immunology and inflammatory diseases, and it is going public through a merger with JATT II Acquisition Corp.
+(JATT).
+The deal is expected to close in the second half of 2026, with the combined company set to trade as TLWR.
+The bull case is a large $225 million PIPE backing a focused atopic dermatitis program; the bear case is that the lead asset is still preclinical and redemption risk could still shrink the trust cash.

 Deal at a Glance